awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 Lambda creates a Node\.js function and an [execution role](lambda-intro-execution-role.md) that grants the function permission to upload logs\.
 The Lambda function assumes the execution role when you invoke your function, and uses the execution role to create credentials for the AWS SDK and to read data from event sources\.

-### Use the designer<a name="get-started-designer"></a>
+### Use the function overview<a name="get-started-designer"></a>

-The **Designer** shows an overview of your function and its upstream and downstream resources\.
-You can use it to configure triggers, layers, and destinations\.
+The **Function overview** shows a visualization of your function and its upstream and downstream resources\.
+You can use it to jump to trigger, destination, and layer configuration\.

 ![\[A Lambda function with an Amazon S3 trigger and an Amazon EventBridge destination.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-designer.png)

-Choose **my\-function** in the designer to return to the function's code and configuration\.
-For scripting languages, Lambda includes sample code that returns a success response\.
-You can edit your function code with the embedded [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) editor as long as your source code doesn't exceed the 3 MB limit\.

 ### Invoke the Lambda function<a name="get-started-invoke-manually"></a>